 After completing this apprenticeship, you will be eligible to apply for professional registration at associate grade for the Chartered Institute of Marketing and the Institute of Direct & Digital Marketing.
 BCS, The Chartered Institute for IT, will also recognise this apprenticeship for entry onto the register of IT technicians, confirming SFIA level 3 professional competence.
-For more information please visit the IOA website.
+For more information please follow this link.

 Further accreditation – including the Chartered Institute of Public Relations and the Institute of Leadership and Management (ILM) may also be available.

 The course enjoys strong real-world applications in a number of ways for example: to help maintain the currency of the course, to support and guide undergraduates, giving guest lectures and working with lecturers to provide live case studies on which assessments are based.
 All level 5 (second year) modules are explicitly designed to have input from practitioners as indicated by the module titles.